Kathleen Thormod Carr is a fine art photographer, author

 widely exhibited at galleries and museums, and purchased

-for the Polaroid collection and other private collections.
+for the Polaroid collection, the Hawaii State Foundation on Culture and the Arts, and other private collections.

-She is represented by several galleries on the Big Island, Hawaii.
+She is represented by the Kailua Village Artists Gallery and several other galleries on the Big Island, Hawaii.
 Her work is also

 published as fine art posters by Editions